benjystanton/benjystanton.github.io/src/posts/2015-02-22-reasonslondon.md

 ## Anna Dahlström

-Anna had a really good round-up of thoughts regarding designing for new devices, especially when looking ahead to wearable tech and internet of things things (AKA [STTTTI][13]) like the Apple Watch.
+Anna had a really good round-up of thoughts regarding designing for new devices, especially when looking ahead to wearable tech and internet of things things like the Apple Watch.
 She introduced me to the idea of [data rash][14] — a kind of eruption of notifications that is becoming more visible and distracting, the more devices we have.

   * [@annadahlstrom][15]
   * [annadahlstrom.com][16]